New European Commentary

 This connects with David's statement that he personally "shall not be moved" in Ps.
 16:8: "I have set Yahweh always before me; because He is at my right hand, I shall not be moved".
 The context is of David's desire to take the hill of Zion from the Jebusites, and for it to become his by conquest (see on Ps.
 15:1; 16:5,6).
 He was confident he could do this in God's strength, and by saying "I shall not be moved" he identifies himself with Zion which "shall not be moved" (Ps.
 46:5).
 And indeed God came through for David.
 Because he put Yahweh "always before me", he was given mount Zion and established his kingdom there.
 This verse is then quoted about the Lord Jesus- who likewise shall establish His Kingdom upon David's throne in Zion (Lk.
 1:34,35) because of His trust in Yahweh.

-God will help her at dawn- A reference to how the 185,000 Assyrian soldiers were slain overnight, and their corpses discovered by the Jews "early in the morning" (2 Kings 19:35).
+God will help her at dawn- A reference to how the 185,000 Assyrian soldiers were slain overnight, and their corpses discovered by the Jews "early in the morning" (2 Kings 19:35), in allusion to how the Egyptians were found dead "in the morning" (Ex.
+14:27).

 Psa 46:6 The nations raged, the kingdoms were moved.
 He lifted His voice, and the earth melted-